Lucmeister55/BDA-project/notebooks/src/algorithms.md

 ```

 1. **archive_size** (`K`)
-   How many elite solutions you keep after each loop.
+   How many elite solutions are kept after each loop.
 A small `K` zeroes in on the very best points (high exploitation), while a larger `K` keeps more variety in play (high exploration).

 2. **ants** (`m`)
-   The number of new samples (or “ants”) you send out each iteration.
+   The number of new samples (or "ants") that are sent out each iteration.
 More ants give you a denser look at promising regions but cost more to evaluate.

 3. **q** (kernel weight factor)
-   Governs how strongly you prefer your top archive members when choosing where to sample next.
-A low `q` heightens focus on the very best solutions; a higher `q` spreads your attention more evenly across all elites.
+   Governs how strongly the top archive members are preferred when choosing where to sample next.
+A low `q` heightens focus on the very best solutions; a higher `q` spreads attention more evenly across all elites.

 4. **xi** (spread scaler)
-   Sets how broadly you explore around each chosen solution.
-A larger `xi` means wider sampling clouds (more exploration); a smaller `xi` tightens your search around each point (more exploitation).
+   Sets how broadly is explored around each chosen solution.
+A larger `xi` means wider sampling clouds (more exploration); a smaller `xi` tightens the search around each point (more exploitation).

-5. **Candidate generation**
-   At each step, you:
-   - Pick one of the `K` archive solutions, with better-ranked ones more likely (controlled by `q`).
-   - Draw a brand-new point by adding Gaussian “jitter” around that solution, where the jitter size depends on `xi` and how far apart your archive points are.
-   - Clip to ensure it stays within bounds, then evaluate and fold back into the archive—keeping the best `K` again.

 ### 3.3 Initialization